NoxNecro/shadowslave/powersystem.md

 <span class="excerpt-hover">
     <strong style="cursor: pointer; text-decoration: underline dotted;">Nightmare Spell</strong>
     <span class="excerpt-popup">
-        The Nightmare Spell allows
+        The Nightmare Spell allows humans to grow stronger through conquering Nightmares, instead of having to follow the 'ancient' path which relied on training yourself.
     </span>
 </span>,
-instead of through the 'normal' method as that is the way (most) of our main cast grows. <br>
+as that is the way (most of) our main cast grows. <br>

 The next thing you need to understand is that the Path of Ascension is a mirror of the Path of Corruption and vice versa.